 What does sustainably sourced mean?

 - Sustainably sourced agriculture means growing food in ways which sustain the soil, minimise water and fertiliser use, protect biodiversity and enhance farmers’ livelihoods.
 When we began working on this issue there was no agreed definition.
 So we pioneered our Sustainable Agriculture Programme and have since developed detailed guidelines for key crops which we require all our suppliers to follow.
-We are committed to sourcing 100% of our key ingredients (or: oils, eggs and tomatoes) sustainably by 2020.
+We are committed to sourcing 100% of our key ingredients (or: oils, eggs and tomatoes) sustainably.
 You can find more information on the Unilever Sustainable Agriculture code and learn more about Unilever’s approach to sustainability here.

 What is the Sustainable Agriculture Code?